 Voting rights are granted by State Constitutions, and only State Citizens have guaranteed protection of rights under the Constitution of New Hampshire.
 The voter qualification clauses determine who shall be legal voters in town meetings.

 “The right of voting, or the privilege of voting, is a right or privilege arising under the constitution of the state, and not under the constitution of the United States.
 The qualifications are different in the different states.
 Citizenship, age, sex, residence, are variously required in the different states, or may be so.
 If the right belongs to any particular person, it is because such person is entitled to it by the laws of the state where he offers to exercise it, and not because of citizenship of the United States.”
 United States v.
 Anthony 1873.

 Only Citizens of New Hampshire can vote in the State of New Hampshire elections for local, State and Federal offices.
-It says so in our State and Federal Constitutions.

 Why isn’t the State of New Hampshire adhering to these Constitutional provisions?

 Voting rights (right of suffrage) are defined by the State and Federal Constitutions.
 Voters must be Citizens of New Hampshire and a qualified inhabitant of the New Hampshire in order to vote in State elections.